How to Start UPSC Preparation from Scratch?

 First, you need to know what this exam is all about, and what it covers.
 UPSC conducts competitive exams every year for various job posts.

-In which, Civil Services exams are for posts like IAS, IPS, IRS, IFS etc.
+In which, Civil Services exams are for posts like IAS, IPS, IRS, IFS, etc.

 Second, you should know about the exam eligibility criteria.
 You should have a college degree from any recognized university.